 We are currently insured for products liability claims up to an aggregate of \$6,000,000.
-While our products liability policy currently covers our products which contain ephedra, there can be no assurance that this coverage will be available in the future at premium rates that were consider acceptable, or at all.
+While our products liability policy currently covers our products which contain ephedra, there can be no assurance that this coverage will be available in the future at premium rates that were considered acceptable, or at all.

-We are also an additional named insured on GSN's products liability policy which have aggregate coverage of up to \$5,000,000.
+We are also an additional named insured on GSN's products liability policy, which has an aggregate coverage of up to \$5,000,000.